Musikandagt

 Thursday, September 4th at 5:00 PM – Kanalhuset

-Join us for a captivating musical lecture exploring the rich history of the cello, led by baroque cellist and lecturer Laura Trujillo (Spain/Denmark).
-Developed in the 16th century, the cello quickly became a cornerstone of Baroque music, prized for its deep, expressive tone and versatility.
-In both solo and continuo roles, it brought warmth and depth to the music of composers like Bach, Vivaldi, and Handel.
-This event offers an introduction to the instrument’s evolution and its essential place in the Baroque soundscape.
+Join us for an exciting musical lecture about the cello and its rich history, presented by cellist Ida Riegels, who also builds her own instruments!
+Developed in the 16th century, the cello quickly became a cornerstone of Baroque music, cherished for its deep, expressive sound and versatility.
+Both as a solo instrument and in the continuo role, it added warmth and depth to the works of composers such as Bach, Vivaldi, and Handel.
+This event offers a vivid insight into the instrument’s development and its indispensable role in the sound world of the Baroque era, as well as a glimpse into the art of cello making!

 The amazing history of Vor Frelsers Kirkes church organ